Polydile/dile-modal/README.md

 npm i dile-modal
 ```

-Place the script In your HTML page or your bundle and use the dile-modal tag:
+Place the script In your HTML page or include the dile-modal.js file in your JS bundle.
+After that you can use the dile-modal tag, like this:

 ```
 <dile-modal id="myModal">